duruwanduprecious-art/e-commerce-sales-data-cleaning/README.md

 # E-Commerce Sales Data Cleaning Using Python
 ## Internship Project 1
-This project focuses on cleaning and preprocessing an e-commerce sales dateset using Python and pandas to improve data quality, ensure consistency, and prepare the dataset for exploratory data analysis.
+This project focuses on cleaning and preprocessing an e-commerce sales dataset using Python and pandas to improve data quality, ensure consistency, and prepare the dataset for exploratory data analysis.

 ---
 ## Project Objectives
 The main objectives of this project were to: